The onset of puberty

 The onset of puberty is characterized by the signs and symptoms associated with maturation of the ovary and adrenal gland.
-Ovarian development leads to hormonal changes, the onset of breast development, and the beginning of menstruation.
+Ovarian development leads to hormonal changes, the onset of breast development (budding), and the beginning of menstruation.
 On the other hand, maturation of the adrenal cortex will be indicative of pubic hair growth in adolescent girls.

 Beyond monthly periods

-The onset of menarche (menstruation) usually occurs between the ages of 12 and 13; however, these days it’s no longer that uncommon for girls as young as 8 or 9 to start menstruating.
-A number of factors can contribute to this early onset – more hormones pumped into the foods we eat, xenoestrogens in the plastics around us, stress from toxic exposure, EDCs, obesity, aromatase activity, poor nutrient assimilation – the list can go on and on!
+The onset of menarche (menstruation) usually occurs between the ages of 12 and 13; however, these days it’s no longer uncommon for girls as young as 8 or 9 to start menstruating.
+A number of factors can contribute to this early onset – more exposure to hormones pumped through the foods we eat, xenoestrogens in the plastics around us, stress from toxic exposure, EDCs, obesity, aromatase activity, poor nutrient assimilation – the list can go on and on!

 These physical cues may also be accompanied by emotional changes and mood lability.
 It is common to feel uncomfortable and confused about these physical changes.
 You may also be overly sensitive about your new physical appearance.
 Spiritually, you fall into a limbo of no longer being classified as a child but not quite an adult yet.
 You will read and understand emotions, body language and scenarios in a different light and whilst you are still learning these skills, misreading these signs can often cause confusion and angst.

 Where do you fit now?

 As you move to your adolescent years, you may feel stuck between how you were as a child and how you wish to be as a teenager and adult.
 To figure out their identity, teens will generally look to peers and other adults and compare their appearance, demeanour and actions.
 These comparisons which we subconsciously make may lead to self-esteem issues and inadequacies, or even poor decision-making.
 You’ll question things more as you learn that you’re now responsible for your decisions and actions because they may have consequences.
 What’s most important is to tune in to how YOU feel, what makes you happy, and to always remember that it’s okay to make mistakes as long as you learn from them.